Kumano Kodo Magose Pass 熊野古道 - 馬越峠

 Reach the trail leading over the Magose Pass from either Owase or Aiga Stations along the JR Kisei Main Line.

-From either of the stations you'll take a bus and get off at the Washige stop, then walk about 10 minutes to the southern end of the pass.
+From either of the stations you'll take a bus and get off at the Washige stop, then walk a few minutes to the southern end of the pass.
 If you're driving, you can find parking at the Miyama Michi-no-Eki rest area.

-Magose Pass lies along the Kumano Kodo's Ise Route.
-A relatively easy hike covering about five kilometers of the trail brings you over the pass and through gorgeous natural scenery before descending towards Owase Station.
-Most travelers comfortably complete the hike in about two and a half hours.
+Magose Pass is on the Kumano Kodo's Ise Route.
+A relatively easy hike covering about five kilometers of the trail brings you over the pass and through gorgeous natural scenery.
+The hike takes approximately 2 hours 45 minutes.

 Out in the woods, you'll feel a world away from the hustle and bustle of Japan's cities.
-You'll frequently encounter stone statues of Jizo along the way, a Buddhist deity who serves as the guardian of children, particularly of those who've passed away before their parents.
-He's also a protector of travelers.
+You'll frequently encounter stone statues of Jizo along the way.

 A summit view